BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 So, if you are going to choose a song for vocal training, then, that song should be readily available as music and that you can purchase or download it online.
 Some of the great song for vocal training include jazz and pop songs that are good for teaching beginners.

 You should be familiar with the songs you are going to use.
 These songs should also be easy to sing, and with melodies that you can easily recall.
-Using these familiar songs, you can readily find any inaccuracies in the melody by comparing the notation with what you hear.
+Using these familiar songs to sing, you can readily find any inaccuracies in the melody by comparing the notation with what you hear.

 Your vocal instructor may also point out to you these inaccuracies.
 Plus, the use of familiar songs will help you understand the importance of keenness to the details embedded on the sheet music.